As the pace of life intensifies, making time for yourself becomes more important than ever. Here’s where Fido can help ease your stress.

-4. When your dog invites you to play, take him up on it rather than telling him to lie down, you’re too busy.
+Don’t just tell him to lie down because you’re too busy.
 Animals are highly intuitive, and often know when you need to take time out before you do.
 Even five minutes of fun will help relax and refresh you, so take the hint when he plunks a toy in your lap!

-5. How often have you taken your dog for a walk, only to spend the whole time thinking about something else and hardly noticing what’s going on around you?
+How often have you taken your dog for a walk, only to spend the whole time thinking about something else and hardly noticing what’s going on around you?
 Your canine companion, meanwhile, is using all his senses to fully experience and enjoy everything he encounters.
 Put aside your worries and enter into the experience with him – feel the breeze on your face, take in the sights and sounds of nature, and appreciate how good it feels to exercise your body.

 They understand the importance of spending time with those we love.
 If you often find yourself putting off having lunch with a friend, or taking the kids for a hike in the woods, think again – quality time with family and friends is one of the best ways to unwind.